tikalk/full-Stack-12-factors/articles/11-Factor-11.md

   - **File uploads:** Handling file uploads can be less straightforward than with REST.
   - **Rate limiting:** Implementing effective rate limiting can be challenging.

+- **Streaming capabilities:**
+  - **GraphQL Subscriptions:** Built-in support for real-time data through subscriptions, allowing clients to receive live updates when data changes.
+  - **Streaming responses:** Some implementations support streaming large datasets or real-time data feeds directly through GraphQL queries.
+  - **Live queries:** Advanced implementations can automatically update query results when underlying data changes.

 - **When to use:**
   - Applications with complex data needs or rapidly changing client requirements.
-  - Mobile applications where efficiency is essential.
+  - Mobile applications where bandwidth efficiency is essential.
   - When pulling data from multiple backend services.
   - When aggregating data from various sources.